Fidelity taps star portfolio managers for Vanguard battle

 Fidelity's Freedom Funds have turned in uneven performances in recent years.
 But the Boston-based investment company has made several moves to be more consistent, and hopes that the star managers help solidify returns for investors, said Chris Sharpe, who oversees the Freedom Funds.

-Danoff, best known for managing the $84 billion Contrafund and its $7 billion stake in Apple Inc (AAPL.O), is in the early stages of putting together a wide-ranging portfolio of stocks for the newly minted Fidelity Series Opportunistic Insights Fund.
+Danoff, best known for managing the $84 billion Contrafund and its $7 billion stake in Apple Inc, is in the early stages of putting together a wide-ranging portfolio of stocks for the newly minted Fidelity Series Opportunistic Insights Fund <FV W SX.O>.

 The new fund, whose benchmark is the Russell 3000 Index, is managing money exclusively for Fidelity's family of Freedom Funds.
 Danoff will continue to run the Contrafund and the Fidelity Advisor New Insights Fund, which together have about $107 billion in assets.